harshav17/mymuni/README.md

 # mymuni
 Tracks buses and trains in SF.
 Few screen shots below.
+Shows inbound in the morning and outbound in the afternoon.

 ![Routes and Buses](https://github.com/harshav17/mymuni/blob/master/Showcase-1.png)